sw-code/sw-code.github.io/_posts/2023-11-17-transactional-outbox.md

 We will demonstrate how to implement the Transactional Outbox Pattern in a Spring Boot application, integrated with RabbitMQ for message handling.
 For the transactional outbox mechanism, we'll utilize the [Transaction Outbox library](https://github.com/gruelbox/transaction-outbox), a well-curated Java library that offers seamless integration with Spring Boot and other frameworks like Quarkus.

+The sample project provides an REST endpoint for creating user profiles.
+Upon creating a user, it publishes a `UserCreatedEvent` to RabbitMQ, demonstrating the Transactional Outbox Pattern's capabilities.

 ## 1. Cloning the Repository